xerolinux/XeroHub/content/posts/install-yay-paru/index.md

 ###  Closing

 Once that is done, you can use it to start installing packages from the [AUR](https://aur.archlinux.org).
-Keep in mind that you do not need to install both just select the one you prefer, either one works..
+Keep in mind that you do not need to install both; just select the one you prefer, either one works..
 I would recommend YaY myself though..
 [ArchWiki Page](https://wiki.archlinux.org/title/AUR_helpers)